 It’s incredibly rare for Georgia fans to rush the field at Sanford Stadium.
 Going “Between the Hedges” is hallowed ground meant for only the biggest moments.
 Not surprisingly, every single shrub I passed in Athens was perfectly trimmed, too.

-12. You Can Find Every Bulldog Around Athens
+12. You Could Find Every Bulldog Around Athens

 I couldn’t help but notice random bulldog statues all around downtown.
 I came to find out that there are actually three dozen painted statues all around town.
 The We Let the Dawgs Out Art Exhibit generated thousands of dollars in donations to AIDS Athens and many are still on display today!